 "Most radon-induced lung cancers occur from low-and-medium-dose exposures in people's homes.
 Radon is the second most significant cause of lung cancer after smoking in many countries," said Dr. Maria Neira of the WHO.

 Experts at the EPA agree: "We know that radon is a carcinogen.
-This research confirms that breathing low levels of radon can lead to lung cancer," said Tom Kelly, the director of the EPA's Indoor Environments Division.
+This research confirms that breathing low levels of radon can lead to lung cancer."
+Tom Kelly, the director of the EPA's Indoor Environments Division.

-As long as your home is below 4.0 pCi/L, you should have some peace of mind.
+As long as your home's radon test level is below 4.0 pCi/L, you should have some peace of mind.
 However, Innovative Basement Systems wants to do everything possible to get the radon levels as low as possible.
 Contact Innovative Basement Systems today for more information.

 Maybe 10 pCi/L doesn't sound all that bad, so 4.0 pCi/L can't be a problem at all.
 In order to understand the number, you have to understand the measuring system.
 Let's compare some figures.